This document outlines the steps to connect IP Cameras successfully to Blue Iris (BI).

 At this point, you should have confirmed the IP address and username/password of the camera.
 However, an ONVIF connection was not available on the standard ports (80, 8999) or the camera does not support ONVIF.

 Advanced Port Scanner is a popular tool to identify the IP address and ports available on a camera.
-Refer to the "Network IP Cameras 101" webinar for details.
+This short three minute video on YouTube explains how to download/use Advanced Port Scanner.
 Our final attempt to make an ONVIF connection is to use Advanced Port Scanner to identify all the open ports on the camera.
 The RTSP port is either 554 or usually some permutation of 554, e.g. 8554.
 Fill in the RTSP port value accordingly.

 Try all the remaining available ports for the ONVIF value.
 For each ONVIF value entered, hit Find/Inspect and see if BI can connect via ONVIF.
 If an ONVIF connection were made, select the appropriate streams for the Main and Sub from the adjacent list box as stated in Step 2.